dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 Back to [top](#top).

 <a href="excel" />
-### 2.4 Use that connection to fetch Snowplow data from Excel, directly into your Excel workbook
+### 2.4 Use that connection to fetch DreamFactory data from Excel, directly into your Excel workbook

 Create a new Excel workbook.